 While climbing through the tunnels, I noticed a vintage clothing store on one of the floors inside the building.
 But I never figured out how to get there – that’s one of the drawbacks of a museum where navigation so difficult.
 I later learned it was called The Baleout.
 It would have been cool to check it out.

 The outside playground also had a giant ball pit with lots of old rubber dodge balls.
 While digging through the balls, we found lots of weird items, like earrings and, bizarrely, a half-eaten bag of baby carrots.
+You’ll want to make sure you wash your hands after leaving this place.

 Hours, cost and other general City Museum information

 In the winter, the museum is closed on Monday and Tuesday.
 On Wednesday, Thursday and Sunday, the facility is only open until 5 pm.
-On Fridays and Saturdays, they stay open til 1 am, and those late nights are when many of the adult events are held, complete with a bar serving alcohol.
+On Fridays and Saturdays, they stay open til midnight, and those late nights are when many of the adult events are held, complete with a bar serving alcohol.

 The St. Louis City Museum is definitely worth the cost.
 I can imagine that during the summer, this place would be absolutely overrun with visitors.
 If you have the time and can withstand winter temperatures, you may want to check it out during the colder months.